Kenrick J. Mock

 Selected publications are available online at

 - Mock, K., Hoanca, B., Weaver, J., Milton, M. (2012).
 Poster: Real-Time Continuous Iris Recognition for Authentication Using an Eye Tracker.
-Accepted to the 19th ACM Conference on Computer and Communications Security, Raleigh NC, Oct.
+The 19th ACM Conference on Computer and Communications Security, Raleigh NC, Oct.
 16-18, 2012.
 Video demo: http://www.cse.uaa.alaska.edu/~afkjm/ContinuousAuthenticationIris/ContinuousAuthenticationIris.html

 - Desai, A., Mock, K. (2012).
 Risks, Challenges, and Mitigation Strategies in Cloud Computing.
 The Forty First Western Decision Sciences Institute Annual Meeting.
 April 3-6, 2012, Waikoloa Village, Hawaii.